praateekmahajan/NeMo-Curator/tutorials/video/getting-started/README.md

   --fixed-stride-split-duration 10.0 \
   --embedding-algorithm cosmos-embed1-224p
 ```
-This example extends from the above example and adds an additional embedding stages using cosmos-embed1-224p model.
+This example extends from the above example and adds an additional embedding stages using `cosmos-embed1-224p` model.
+Use `--model-dir "$MODEL_DIR"` if the model is predownloaded.

 **Scene-aware splitting with TransNetV2**:
 ```bash